 Even as a child growing up in South Texas, James P. Allison, PhD, thrived on discovering how things work.

-“I just developed this love of figuring things out – building models, taking things apart trying to understand how they worked,” explains Dr. Allison, professor and chair of the Department of Immunology and director of the Immunology Platform at the University of Texas MD Anderson Cancer Center in Houston, a board member of the American Association for Cancer Research (AACR), and fellow of the AACR Academy.
+“I just developed this love of figuring things out – building models, taking things apart trying to understand how they worked,” explains Dr. Allison, professor and chair of the Department of Immunology and director of the Immunology Platform at the University of Texas MD Anderson Cancer Center in Houston, a Fellow of the AACR Academy.
 “I decided that if I could be lucky enough to have a career of figuring things out, that is what I wanted to do.”

 Dr. Allison’s childhood was marked by cancer.
 His mother died of the disease when he was just 10 years old.
 As an adolescent, two uncles died of cancer.

 “Cancer is very personal to me,” he says.
 As an adult, he has lost a brother to metastatic prostate cancer, and Dr. Allison himself has survived prostate cancer.

 Still, solving key riddles about how cancer evades the body’s immune system wasn’t his focus, despite the major impact the disease had on his life.

 “I didn’t go into science to cure cancer,” he says.
 “I went into science to figure out how things work and then, having figured out how they work, learn how to do something good.”

 Dr. Allison got his undergraduate degree in microbiology.
 In graduate school, he became interested in the immune system and discovering how T cells function.
 When he took his first faculty position, he focused on the immune system, working to discover how these elegant mechanisms of cells and molecules search your body for “things that have gone awry and manage to protect you and not destroy you,” he says.

 “I was really curious about how that works, so I basically spent my whole career in immunology trying to understand what regulates T cells, what turns them on, what turns them off, the molecular mechanisms of how they work.”